-When Skid Row’s eponymous debut began invading millions of U.S. households in 1989, the quintet seemed like the latest in a long line of hair-metal bands out for fortune and fame — not, as history has since shown, the last major success story to emerge from a dying genre.
+When their eponymous debut arrived on Jan.
+24, 1989, Skid Row seemed like the latest in a long line of hair-metal bands out for fortune and fame.
+Instead, as history has since shown, they were the last major success story to emerge from a dying genre.

-And because Sabo had been outgunned by Richie Sambora for Bon Jovi’s lead-guitar position at the 11th hour, Jon Bon Jovi did not hesitate to make good on his old vow when, a few years later, Sabo (nicknamed “The Snake”) co-founded Skid Row with bassist Rachel Bolan, fellow lead guitarist Scotti Hill and drummer Rob Affuso.
-With the help of Bon Jovi’s powerful manager, Doc McGee, Skid Row soon found a talented and charismatic frontman in Canadian teen Sebastian Bach, and signed contracts with Bon Jovi’s publishing and record companies.
+And because Sabo had been outgunned by Richie Sambora for Bon Jovi’s lead-guitar position at the 11th hour, Jon Bon Jovi did not hesitate to make good on his old vow when Sabo co-founded Skid Row a few years later with bassist Rachel Bolan, fellow lead guitarist Scotti Hill and drummer Rob Affuso.
+With the help of Bon Jovi’s powerful manager Doc McGhee, Skid Row soon found a talented and charismatic frontman in Canadian teen Sebastian Bach, and signed contracts with Bon Jovi’s publishing and record companies.

 By the fall of 1988, Skid Row were recording their debut album in the idyllic setting of Lake Geneva, Wis., having paid a reported $35,000 to guitar god Gary Moore for the rights to the name of his ’60s-era band.
 By January 1989, “Youth Gone Wild,” the album’s first single, was already charging onto radio-station playlists nationwide on the strength of its meticulously conceived glam-metal riffs and a chorus as large as life.